 Diamond is a single online system used by the BBC, ITV, Channel 4, Channel 5 and Sky to obtain consistent diversity data on programmes they commission.
 The initiative is supported by Pact and Creative Skillset, and delivered through the CDN

-Diamond (Diversity Analysis Monitoring Data) is a new industry-wide diversity monitoring system created by broadcasters BBC, Channel 4, ITV and Sky, and supported by Pact and Creative Skillset, through the CDN.
-It will provide detailed, consistent and comprehensive monitoring and reporting of diversity.
-At a time when challenges relating to diversity are growing in prominence, Diamond will allow us to answer the key questions “Who’s on TV?” and “Who makes TV?” with greater confidence and precision than ever before.
+At a time when challenges relating to diversity are growing in prominence, Diamond allows us to answer the key questions ‘Who’s on TV’ and ‘Who makes TV’ with greater confidence and precision than ever before.
 TV needs diversity at its very core to reflect society and enhance creativity, thereby increasing world-class programming.

 People working on or off screen on all UK-originated productions will be asked to enter information on their gender; gender identity; age; ethnicity; sexual orientation and disability status into the Diamond monitoring system.

-The quality and usefulness of the data depends on contributors, crew and production staff being encouraged to share their actual data – without it we won’t get an accurate diversity picture of the industry’s diversity.
-Production companies will also enter information about the perceived diversity characteristics of on-screen characters and contributors.
-Published Diamond reports will be anonymised and no individuals will be identifiable from them.
+The quality and usefulness of the data depends on contributors, crew and production staff being encouraged to share their actual data; without it we don’t get an accurate diversity picture of the industry’s diversity.
+Production companies also enter information about the perceived diversity characteristics of on-screen characters and contributors.
+Published Diamond reports are anonymised and no individuals are identifiable from them.